-Tejas Athni is an undergraduate student at Stanford University pursuing a degree in Neurobiology.
-Originally from Macon, Georgia, he is a passionate and dedicated student researcher, CPR educator, and speaker, and enjoys sharing his ideas through public outreach programs.
+Tejas Athni is an undergraduate student at Stanford University.
+Originally from Macon, Georgia, he is a passionate student researcher and CPR educator, and enjoys sharing his ideas through public outreach programs.

-Through his research, Tejas has won numerous national and international awards, such as the American Academy of Neurology (AAN) Neuroscience Research Prize.
+Through his research, Tejas has won numerous national and international awards, most notably the American Academy of Neurology (AAN) Neuroscience Research Prize.
 He has presented and discussed his research at various locations around the world, including at universities, international medical and scientific conferences, pharmaceutical companies, and public speaking venues such as TEDxPeachtree.

 Tejas’ long-term goals include pursuing a career as a physician-scientist.

 Stanford University (Class of 2022) | Palo Alto, CA

 Stratford Academy (Class of 2018) | Macon, GA | Valedictorian